Block Parties

 - Art and cultural activities, as available

-- Visits from Mayor and our Council members
+- Visits from the Mayor and our Council members

 Free Food